deuterium-software/Deuterium/README.md

 There should be a file named `dt` in `{project folder}/dist/`, alongside a file named `d`, if you wanted the shorter prefix.

 If for any reason, there isnt a clone of these files in `/usr/bin`, then make sure to add them

+After doing all these steps, Deuterium should be ready on your computer!

 </details>